The Nutcracker Ballet in San Francisco is an annual event every December. The SF Ballet was the first to perform this popular holiday show in the US.

 The easiest way to get here from Union Square is to take the underground light rail train.
-Board any outbound Muni train at the Powell Street station and ride one stop to the Van Ness station.
+Board any outbound Muni train at the Powell Street station and ride a couple of stops to the Van Ness station.
 Exit and walk north along Van Ness for three blocks to reach the Opera House.

 If you do decide to drive to see The Nutcracker ballet in San Francisco, you have a few options for parking nearby.

 The Nutcracker ballet in San Francisco is the classic, magical story of what happens to Clara one Christmas Eve.
 The story begins at her family's (the Stahlbaum's) holiday party, where the children gleefully dance and play.
 Clara's uncle Drosselmeyer, a toymaker, then presents her with a beautiful gift--a grand nutcracker doll--which Clara instantly loves and dances with.